How to Track Amazon Affiliate Links in WordPress

 • Reports

-Another benefit of using the Pretty Links plugin is that it cloaks your long and ugly affiliate links into something that’s easier on the eye.
+Another benefit of using the ThirstyAffiliates plugin is that it cloaks your long and ugly affiliate links into something that’s easier on the eye.

 However, an important note here is that Amazon does not allow cloaking.
 They want it to be clear that, if a user clicks on an Amazon link, that user needs to know that they’re clicking an Amazon link.

-Here are the steps to tracking your Amazon affiliate links.
+Here are the steps to set up Amazon affiliate link tracking in WordPress and Google Analytics.

 Step 1: Install MonsterInsights

-After purchasing MonsterInsights at the Plus level, go to Plugins » Add New » Upload Plugin to upload the file to your WordPress plugins.
-Click the “Activate Plugin” button activate the plugin.
+Once you have your MonsterInsights plugin file downloaded from your account area, go to Plugins » Add New » Upload Plugin to upload the file to your WordPress plugins.
+Click the “Activate Plugin” button to activate the plugin.

 Activate MonsterInsights WordPress Plugin